python/cpython/Doc/library/zipfile.rst

 .. method:: ZipFile.extract(member, path=None, pwd=None)

-   Extract a member from the archive to the current working directory; *member* must be its full name or a :class:`ZipInfo` object).
+   Extract a member from the archive to the current working directory; *member* must be its full name or a :class:`ZipInfo` object.
 Its file information is extracted as accurately as possible.  *path* specifies a different directory to extract to.  *member* can be a filename or a :class:`ZipInfo` object.
    *pwd* is the password used for encrypted files.